 No pets or glass bottles in beach area

-Campfires are allowed within the Main Day Use Area
+Campfires are not allowed within the Main Day Use Area.

 Eau Galle Lake is a 150-acre impoundment surrounded by densely wooded hills and bluffs.
 Its waters are fed by the 35-mile Eau Galle River, shaded with scenic mixed hardwoods.